iansampson/Biblio/README.md

 ## Usage

-You can import specific modules for each service (LibraryOfCongress, CrossRef, GoogleBooks, or Metadata) or the Biblio module, which aggregates results from all of the above.
+You can import specific modules for each service (LibraryOfCongress, CrossRef, GoogleBooks, or Metadata) – or the Biblio module, which merges results from all of these services into a common format.

-Construct a `Service` object (or `Biblio.Service` if disambiguation is needed) using an `URLSession`:
+Construct a `Service` object (or `Biblio.Service` if `Service` is ambiguous) using an `URLSession`:

 ``` Swift
 let service = Service(urlSession: .shared)